Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 9. Outsource your DDoS protection

-Once you know your typical activity and the signs of an attack, continuously monitor your network for odd traffic.
-By monitoring traffic in real-time, your organization will be able to spot a DDoS attack when it starts from there, take action to mitigate it.
+By monitoring traffic in real-time, your organization will be able to spot a DDoS attack when it starts and take action to mitigate it.

-How can SecurityScorecard help prevent DDoS Attacks?
+How Can SecurityScorecard Help Prevent DDoS Attacks?

-Bad actors will always go after the most vulnerable part of an organization, system, or network.
-To help monitor your internet traffic, consider a solution that monitors your networks continuously, giving you an outside-in view of your company’s security.
-Our easy-to-read security ratings, based on an A-F scale, enable you to provide your leadership with the necessary documentation to prove governance over your vendor risk management program.
+Bad actors will always seek out the most vulnerable part of an organization, system, or network.
+To help monitor your internet traffic, consider a solution that continuously assesses your exposure, giving you an outside-in view of your company’s security.

 DDoS Attacks FAQ